 At Yogahub we teach classical Ashtanga Vinyasa yoga supported by a focus on anatomical function and alignment.
-Power yoga, Vinyasa yoga and many new variants of yoga use Ashtanga as their sourcebook.
+Power yoga, vinyasa yoga and many other new variants of yoga use Ashtanga as their sourcebook.

 Ashtanga Vinyasa yoga is a practice of asana (postures) sequenced in a fixed order and traditionally practiced in the early morning.
 It is a dynamic yoga practice that is characterised by each posture being linked by a joining movement – a vinyasa.
 When practiced with a sound integration of the breath and movement together the practitioner will flow seamlessly though the series of postures in a dance like nature, building internal heat and, gradually over time, increasing their strength and flexibility.

 Ashtanga yoga is further distinguished from modern flow styles of yoga such that it also uses focused gaze points ‘drishti’ (from the Sanskrit root Drs = to see) and bandhas (energetic locks) that produce awareness of internal energy flow and generate heat.
 Ashtanga Vinyasa yoga is perfectly designed to realign, detoxify and purify the body and the nervous system.

 There are six series of postures sequences in the Ashtanga Vinyasa system.
 It is designed such that each posture builds upon the previous one, and each series builds upon the previous series.
 Many of the poses of the Ashtanga system are present in classical Hatha Yoga – just without the vinyasas between the poses.